 If you are interested in hiring a full-time transaction coordinator, Glassdoor shows the average TC makes roughly $43,000 a year.

-However, very few agents look to hire a full-time TC.
-We’ll explain later why it does not make sense to do so for most agents.
+However, very few real estate agents look to hire a full-time TC.
+We’ll explain later why it does not make sense to do so for most real estate agents.

-Almost all transaction coordinators are paid on a per-transaction fee.
+Almost all transaction coordinators are paid on a per real estate transaction fee.
 While there are some slight differences based on the market, the industry norm is a $450 fee per transaction.
-If the transaction coordinator is assisting the agent in a dual agency capacity, the per-transaction fee can be $700+.
+If the transaction coordinator is assisting the real estate agent in a dual agency capacity, the per-transaction fee can be $700+.
+Think of this solely as a new real estate transaction means a new invoice from a TC.

 This model can get confusing, however.
 Most TC’s add on additional fees if a deal falls out of contract for their time spent working on the deal.
-In practice, it can mean an agent may be surprised at the exact amount they are billed for their TC.
+In practice, it can mean a real estate agent may be surprised at the exact amount they are billed for their TC.

 Almost all transaction coordinators are paid under this model.
 In fact, (to our knowledge) most transaction coordination companies also charge under this model